John Williams (New England minister): Frontier warfare

-In 1702, with the outbreak of Queen Anne's War, New England colonists had taken prisoner a successful French pirate, Pierre Maisonnat dit Baptiste.
+In 1702, with the outbreak of Queen Anne's War, New England colonists had taken prisoner a successful French privateer, Pierre Maisonnat dit Baptiste.
 To gain his return, the French governor of Canada planned to raid Deerfield and capture a prisoner of equal value to exchange.
 In this period, raids took place by people on both sides, and frontier villages were vulnerable.

-The French depended on their First Nations allies in this raid: Mohawk of the Iroquois, many from Kahnawake; Wyandot (Huron) from the mission village of Lorette, also in Quebec; Abenaki from northeast New England, and some Pocumtuc.
+The French depended on their First Nations allies in this raid: Mohawk of the Haudenosaunee, many from Kahnawake; Wendat (Huron) from the mission village of Lorette, also in Quebec; Abenaki from northeast New England, and some Pocumtuc.
 They intended to take more captives to use in the ransom trade, exchanges, etc. This is now called the Raid on Deerfield.
 The raiders captured Williams, minister of the village, and a prominent leader in the community and colony, and more than 100 other English settlers.

 On the night of 28 February 1704, approximately 300 French and Indian soldiers took 109 residents captive, besides killing a total of 56 men, women and children, including two of Williams' children (six-year-old son John Jr., and six-week-old daughter Jerushah) and his African slave Parthena.
 The raiding party led the Williams' and other families on a march and water travel over 300 mi of winter landscape to Canada.
 En route to Quebec, a Mohawk killed Williams' wife Eunice after she fell while trying to cross a creek, and Frank, another African slave.
 They killed others, mostly the vulnerable older and youngest people who could not keep up.
 But they also showed compassion; in his memoir, Williams noted that an Indian had carried his young daughter Eunice when she got tired.
 Some captives died along the way.
 Williams remained steadfast and encouraged the other captives with prayer and Scripture along their journey to Quebec.
 The large party had seven weeks of hard overland travel to reach Fort Chambly at the mouth of the Richelieu River, where it flows into the St. Lawrence River in what is now Quebec.